vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4vms-node-js/index.md

 ![Click CREATE in Apps Manager](images/click_CREATE_button.png)

-7. After clicking create you will see Tanzu GemFire service instance provisioning begin and in the **Last Operation** column it will say `create in progress`.
+7. After clicking create you will see VMware GemFire service instance provisioning begin and in the **Last Operation** column it will say `create in progress`.

     ![Create in progress in Apps Manager](images/create_in_progress.png)